 What governs indirect cost rates for local educational agencies?

-The United States Department of Education (ED) has approved a delegation agreement with the California Department of Education (CDE) that authorizes the CDE, as the cognizant agency, to establish indirect cost rates for California's local educational agencies (LEAs).
+The United States Department of Education (ED) has approved a delegation agreement with the California Department of Education (CDE) that authorizes the CDE to establish indirect cost rates for California's local educational agencies (LEAs).
 Following is pertinent information concerning the agreement:

 Delegation Agreement Number: 2010-163